danielsaidi/MockingKit/README.md

 mock.hasCalled(\.doStuffRef)                         // => true
 ```

-For more information, please see the [getting started guide][Getting-Started].
+See the online [getting started guide][Getting-Started] for more information.

 ## Documentation

-The [online documentation][Documentation] has more information, articles, code examples, etc.
+The online [documentation][Documentation] has more information, articles, code examples, etc.

 ## Demo Application

-The demo app lets you explore the library.
-To try it out, just open and run the `Demo` project.
+The `Demo` folder has an app that lets you explore the library and see how mocks behave.